argux/argux.github.io/_posts/2014-03-23-introduction.markdown

 your monitoring solution is a step backwards in time.
 But there are other systems that can be used to centrally manage your systems, including argux, like puppet or chef.

-## Encrypted communication ##
-The server and client communicate over SSL - which is both used for encryption and identification of both clients and servers.

-## Stand-Alone Agent ##
-The agent can work as a stand-alone system for monitoring a system state.
-It provides a central interface for showing it's current state and the recent history.